Filozoff/BlogArticles/Article002/article002.md

 npm install -g appium@next # installs appium server through npm
 ```

-You may check the Appium installation by typing:
+You may check the Appium installation by printing its version.
+You can do it by typing in the terminal:

 ```bash
 appium -v